NiphanSethi/euler-quadratic-primes/README.md

  { $a \in$ odd numbers when $b \ne 2$, $a \in$ even numbers when $b = 2$ }

 for the quadratic expression to evaluate to a prime number.
-We can use this information to adjust the outer-most loop condition for the linear coefficient to be the following:

-`for a in range(LINEAR_COEFF_LOWER_LIMIT, LINEAR_COEFF_UPPER_LIMIT + 2, 2)`

-When calling the `calcNumConsecutivePrimes` function, we can add a condition to check if $b = 2$.
-If true, then pass $a - 1$, otherwise pass $a$ as the parameter.
-This will further reduce the number of iterations and improve the performance of the solution.
+We can use this information to further reduce the total number of iterations: $b$ can be the outer loop while $a$ can be the nested loop iterating through odd numbers when $b \ne 2$ and even numbers when $b = 2$ (respecting the condition that $|a| < 1000$).